How to connect a 2nd monitor to a computer

 HDMI (Top left), DVI (bottom left), VGA (right)

-You can also extended your computer to use two (duel-monitors), three or more by employing one of the various cables depending on your available outputs,
+You can also extended your computer to use two (dual-monitors), three or more by employing one of the various cables depending on your available outputs,

 USB Splitter to DVI and or VGA